-\item If $d\geq C_3 ({\frac{\alpha^2 N_1^2 \|\ub\|_2^4}{\sigma_{p,1}^4}+\frac{N_2^2\|\ub+\vb_2\|_2^4}{\sigma_{p,2}^4}})/({\frac{\alpha^2 \sigma_{p,2}^2 N_1}{\sigma_{p,1}^2}+N_2})$, the test error only has sub Bayesian optimal: $\mathbb{P}(yf(\mathbf{W}^{(t)}; \xb) < 0) \geq 0.1$. \end{enumerate} \end{theorem} Theorem~\ref{thm:with_learngene} reveals a phase transition of the generalization performance.
+\item If $d\geq C_3 ({\frac{\alpha^2 N_1^2 \|\ub\|_2^4}{\sigma_{p,1}^4}+\frac{N_2^2\|\ub+\vb_2\|_2^4}{\sigma_{p,2}^4}})/({\frac{\alpha^2 \sigma_{p,2}^2 N_1}{\sigma_{p,1}^2}+N_2})$, the test error has a gap from the optimum: $\mathbb{P}(yf(\mathbf{W}^{(t)}; \xb) < 0) \geq 0.1$. \end{enumerate} \end{theorem} Theorem~\ref{thm:with_learngene} reveals a phase transition of the generalization performance.
 It highlights the critical role of universal knowledge in parameter transfer, as well as the influence of inherited parameters, the sample size of the source task, and the signal-to-noise ratio.
 Specifically, the theorem shows that in the upstream model, generalization performance improves when the sample size of the source task, the amount of inherited parameters, and the strength of universal knowledge are sufficiently large, and when the noise level in the upstream model is small.
 Conversely, in the absence of universal knowledge, inherited parameters, or with a small sample size, such benefits do not emerge, regardless of other factors.

 \begin{theorem}[Without parameter transfer, Previous results in \citet{kou2023benign}] For any \( \varepsilon, \delta > 0 \), if Condition \textbf{3.1} holds, then there exist constants \( C'_1, C'_2, C'_3 > 0 \), such that with probability at least \( 1 - 2\delta \), the following results hold at $T = \Omega(N_2 m/(\eta \varepsilon \sigma_{p,2}^2))$: \begin{enumerate}[noitemsep,leftmargin=*] \item The training loss converges below \( \varepsilon \), i.e., $L(\mathbf{W}^{(T)}) \leq \varepsilon.$ \item If \( N_2 \|\ub+\vb_2\|_2^4 \geq C'_1 \sigma_{p,2}^4 d \), then the CNN trained by gradient descent can achieve near Bayes-optimal test error: $\mathbb{P}(yf(\mathbf{W}^{(t)}; \xb) < 0) \leq \exp\left(-C'_2 N_2 \|\ub+\vb_2\|_2^4 / (\sigma_{p,2}^4 d)\right).$ \item If \( N_2 \|\ub+\vb_2\|_2^4 \leq C'_1 \sigma_{p,2}^4 d \), then the CNN trained by gradient descent can only achieve sub-optimal error rate: $\mathbb{P}(yf(\mathbf{W}^{(t)}; \xb) < 0) \geq 0.1$. \end{enumerate} \end{theorem}